-The composition of a natural gas fuel varies with location, climate and other factors.
-It is anticipated that such changes in fuel properties affect emission characteristics and performance of CNG fuel in engines as shown by [7,8].
-The physicochemical properties of CNG and gasoline fuels used in this experiment are shown in Table 2 and Table 3 respectively.
-The lube oil used was ordinary commercial lube oil (SAE 40).
+FUEL USED IN THIS INVESTIVATION-The composition of a natural gas fuel varies with location, climate and other factors.
+It is anticipated that such changes in fuel properties affect emission characteristics and performance of CNG fuel in engines as shown by [7,8].The physicochemical properties of CNG and gasoline fuels used in this experiment are shown in Table 2 and Table 3 respectively.
+The lube oil used was ordinary commercial lube oil (as SAE 40 grade).